cloud-coder/cascon-2019-kubernetes-apimanager/02-kubernetes-service-creation/02-kubernetes-service-creation.md

 You should notice that all of the services have assigned internal cluster IPs.
 The external port is shown in the 30000+ range.

-Our cluster now has all 3 microservices deployed.
-However the cost application is an application that depends on the other microservices, and somehow needs to reference them properly.
+Our cluster now has all 3 microservices deployed, however the *cost* application is an application that depends on the other microservices, and somehow needs to reference them properly.
 In order for one pod to discover the other pod, it would be difficult as we have already discovered the IPs are dynamic.
 The solution is that pods should reference the appropriate services.
 When each pod is deployed, all currently available services are provided to it.
-In our steps above, the cost pod was created during the deployment creation, but the service creation for account and provider was done afterwards.
-This means that the current cost pod is not aware of the 2 new services that were created.
-To get around this, all we need to do is delete the cost pod so the new one is provided with the new service information.
+In our steps above, the *cost* pod was created during the deployment creation, but the service creation for *account* and *provider* was done afterwards.
+This means that the current
+*cost* pod is not aware of the 2 new services that were created.
+To get around this, all we need to do is delete the *cost* pod so the new one is provided with the new service information.

-1. Delete the cost pod
+1. Delete the *cost* pod
     ```
     k get pods -o wide
     k delete pod <cost-pod-xxxxxx>